APogue/APogue.github.io/_includes/sections/university-support-and-messaging.md

 instead chose to jeopardize the physical safety of the community.""[^167]

 On April 30th a crytpic flyer was released to the encampment saying, "The established ecampment is unlawful and violates university policy.
-For non-UCLA affiliates: Please be aware hat your presence on campus as a non-affiliate engaged in an encampment violates the law and constitutes criminal behavior subject to misdemeanor charges.[^165]
+For non-UCLA affiliates: Please be aware that your presence on campus as a non-affiliate engaged in an encampment violates the law and constitutes criminal behavior subject to misdemeanor charges.[^165]

 California Education Code section 92440.5, and the regulations it authorizes, limit the conduct of people who are not students or employees of the University of California on